lvgl/lv_port_texas_sk-am62l/README.md

-# LVGL ported to AM62L (Texas Instruments)
+# LVGL ported to TMDS62LEVM (Texas Instruments)

 ## Overview

-This guide provides steps to setup the SK-AM62L and to cross-compile an LVGL application to run it on the target.
+This guide provides steps to setup the TMDS62LEVM and to cross-compile an LVGL application to run it on the target.

 ## Buy

-Coming soon.
+You can purchase an TMDS62LEVM from https://www.ti.com/tool/TMDS62LEVM

 ## Benchmark

 The default buffering is fbdev.

-Check out SK-AM62L in action, running LVGL's benchmark demo:
+Check out TMDS62LEVM in action, running LVGL's benchmark demo:

 <a href="https://www.youtube.com/watch?v=F9qKCQL7aJg">
     <img src="https://github.com/user-attachments/assets/47b767bf-2372-44ed-9a30-fa46dbd8b088" width="75%" alt="image">